Summary: An Aboriginal engraving site on the ridge above Lobster Beach in Bouddi NP, which has a man, a fish and what may be a mantra ray.

 Near the man is a large, figure which has what appears to be multiple fins or rays.

-It’s perhaps a manta ray; the closest figure I can compare this with a figure described as a manta ray in Muogamarra (Peats Crater Trail Manta Ray and Men)
+It’s perhaps a manta ray; the closest figure I can compare this with is a figure described as a manta ray in Muogamarra (Peats Crater Trail Manta Ray and Men).
+Ian Sim described the creature as a manta ray – but did not mention the other two figures.

 Many of the grooves are very distinct, but some appear make use of natural lines in the sandstone, making to hard accurately outline the entire figure.